 sommai - Fotolia

-A new generation of recruiting management systems promises to reduce human bias.
+A generation of recruiting management systems promises to reduce human bias.
 These systems use machine learning and big data to discover what they claim are the best candidates.
-They use data, not intuition or first impressions, to recommend candidates for interviews.
+They use data, not intuition or impressions, to recommend candidates for interviews.

-This takes applicant-tracking systems well beyond resume keyword scanning.
+This takes applicant tracking systems well beyond resume keyword scanning.
 To make their assessments, these systems use historical data, including past hiring decisions, as well as data on the candidates, to determine what constitutes a successful employee.
 The goal is to find patterns in this data.

 Results based on data

 A hiring manager, for instance, might believe that a job requires a particular skill, but recruiting management software may discover that this hasn't been true for the firm's top-performing employees.
 This result may be counterintuitive, but it's based on data.
 It means the qualifications the employer thought were needed may include some false assumptions.
 This may be a particular problem for the tech industry.